Wompatuck Entrance (The Res), 558 Beechwood St, Cohasset, MA 02025, USA

 Trail Description

-This entrance offers a steep uphill trail to the top of the dam, and a wide unpaved road extending across the top of the 900-foot dam (about 0.32 mile altogether, or a 0.45 mile circuit if you work your way down the other side, across the grass).
-At the foot of the dam, there is an additional path that crosses the Aaron River and connects with additional trails at the Doane Street (Cohasset) entrance to the park, as well as the park’s more extensive trail network.
-Plus there is additional pedestrian access from Aaron River Road.
+This entrance offers a steep uphill trail to the top of the dam.
+A wide unpaved road extends across the top of the 900-foot dam (about 0.32 mile altogether, or a 0.45 mile circuit if you work your way down the other side, across the grass).
+At the foot of the dam, there is an additional path that crosses the Aaron River and connects with additional trails at the Doane Street (Cohasset) entrance to Wompatuck State Park, as well as the park’s more extensive trail network.
+There is additional pedestrian access from Aaron River Road.

 Habitats and Wildlife